rmd-actions/gh-action-pypi-publish/README.md

 > [!IMPORTANT]
 > Support for generating and uploading [digital attestations] is currently
-> experimental and limited only to Trusted Publishing flows using PyPI or TestPyPI.
+> limited to Trusted Publishing flows using PyPI or TestPyPI.
-> Support for this feature is not yet stable; the settings and behavior described
-> below may change without prior notice.

 > [!NOTE]
 > Generating and uploading digital attestations currently requires